-The book of Psalms is a source of wisdom and inspiration for many.
-One of the most read and reread books of the Bible, its hymns, biblical poetry, and prayers reveal to us the character of God and help give shape to our own prayers.
+The Book of Psalms is a source of wisdom and inspiration for many.
+One of the most read and reread books of the entire Bible, hymns, biblical poetry, and prayers reveal to us the character of God and help give shape to our own prayers.
 Psalms invites us to lift up our hearts—in joy and in lament—to our Creator and connects us to the ongoing relationship between God and God's people.

 Here we explore the question of who wrote Psalms.
 We’ll consider both the traditional understandings of the book’s authorship and modern scholarly perspectives.
-We invite you to reflect on the origins of the book of Psalms along with us that we might gain an even greater appreciation for the wisdom it contains.
+We invite you to reflect on the origins of the Book of Psalms along with us that we might gain an even greater appreciation for the wisdom it contains.

-Before discussing various perspectives surrounding who precisely authored the book of Psalms, let us first offer a brief overview of this Old Testament wisdom book.
-At its core, the book of Psalms consists of creative poems and prayers intended to glorify and praise God.
+Before discussing various perspectives surrounding who precisely authored the Book of Psalms, let us first offer a brief overview of this Old Testament Wisdom book.
+At its core, the Book of Psalms consists of creative poems and prayers intended to glorify and praise God.
 Exploring the highs and lows of a life of faith, the Psalms guide us in what it means to live a full life.
-To learn more about the book of Psalms, take a look at our article, “What Is The Book of Psalms About?”
+To learn more about the Book of Psalms, take a look at our article, “What Is The Book of Psalms About?”

 Types of Psalms